ibaryshnikov/beijing-workshop-2019-wasm-bindgen/README.md

 # The contents of the wasm workshop, part 2

-There are three examples of using `wasm-pack`:
+There are three examples of using `wasm-bindgen`:
  - with [es6](es6) modules
  - with [node.js](nodejs)
  - with [webpack](webpack)